ntphuc149/ViLQA/README.md

 ## What is Extractive Question Answering?

-Extractive Question Answering (EQA) is a Natural Language Processing task where the model is given a question and a context (usually a paragraph or a document) and needs to extract the answer to the question directly from the context.
+Extractive Question Answering (EQA) is a Natural Language Processing task where the model is given a question and a context (usually a paragraph or a document) and must extract the answer directly from the context.
 The key assumption in EQA is that the answer is a continuous span of text within the given context.

 Here's an example of Extractive Question Answering: